getzola/zola/docs/content/documentation/content/section.md

 weight = 20
 +++

-A section is automatically created when a folder is found in the `content` section, unless it only contains a `index.md` file and is actually a page with assets.
+A section is created whenever a folder (or subfolder) in the `content` section contains an `_index.md` file.
+If a folder does not contain an `_index.md` file, no section will be created, but markdown files within that folder will still create pages (known as orphan pages).

-You can add `_index.md` file to a folder to augment a section and give it some metadata and/or content.

-The index page is actually a section created automatically like any other: you can add metadata and content by adding `_index.md` at the root of the `content` folder.
+The index page is actually an automatically created section.
+Thus, the `index.html` template has access to all the content and metadata you might add in an `_index.md` file.
+Even if you do not create an `_index.md` file in your content directory, this main content section will still be created—it will just not have any content or metadata.
+If you would like to add content or metadata, you can add an `_index.md` file at the root of the `content` folder and edit it just as you would edit any other `_index.md` file.

 ## Front-matter

+The `_index.md` file within a folder defines the content and metadata for that section.
+To set the metadata, add front matter to the file.

 The front-matter is a set of metadata embedded in a file.
 In Gutenberg, it is at the beginning of the file, surrounded by `+++` and uses TOML.

+After the closing `+++`, you can add content that will be parsed as markdown and will be available to your templates through the `section.content` variable.

 While none of the front-matter variables are mandatory, the opening and closing `+++` are required.